 My name is Hala Al-Najmi, I am 13 years old.
 I am from the Maghazi refugee camp in central Gaza, where the occupation forces bombed my home, killing everyone in my family except my brother and I. My dream is for the war to stop and for my brother to walk again.

 While my family was praying, the occupation forces bombed our house.
-The force of the explosion threw me and my brother Karim, 20 years old, into the street behind our house.
-My brother Karim and I were the only ones to survive the bombing, and everyone else was martyred.
+The force of the explosion threw me and my brother Kareem, 20 years old, into the street behind our house.
+My brother Kareem and I were the only ones to survive the bombing – everyone else was martyred.

 I woke up after several hours to find myself in the hospital, and immediately asked about my family.
-I was told that they were receiving treatment at the hospital in Rafah, at the south of the Gaza Strip, while my brother Karim and I were receiving treatment at the Martyrs of Al-Aqsa Hospital in Deir al-Balah.
-I was informed that my brother Karim's injuries were all over his body, and he had lost bone and flesh from his left foot.
-He is receiving treatment in a ward adjacent to the one where I am receiving treatment.
+I was told that they were receiving treatment at the hospital in Rafah, in the south of the Gaza Strip, while my brother Kareem and I were receiving treatment at the Al-Aqsa Martyrs Hospital in Deir al-Balah.
+I was informed that my brother Kareem’s injuries were all over his body, and that he had lost bone and flesh from his left foot.
+I was told that he was receiving treatment in a ward adjacent to the one where I was receiving treatment.

-I stayed in the Al-Aqsa Martyrs Hospital for 3 months receiving treatment.
+I stayed in the Al-Aqsa Martyrs Hospital for three months receiving treatment.
 For a month and a half, I was in a wheelchair and unable to walk.
 I suffered deep wounds all over my body, and the doctors performed skin grafting on my hands.
-The bombing caused nerve damage in my left hand, and I underwent surgery every 3 days.
-I underwent about 16 surgeries at Al-Aqsa Hospital.
+The bombing caused nerve damage in my left hand, and I underwent surgery every three days.
+I underwent about 16 surgeries at Al-Aqsa Martyrs Hospital.

-After completing my treatment at Al-Aqsa Martyrs Hospital, and after undergoing many surgeries, I was transferred to a hospital in Khan Yunis city for neurological physical therapy for my legs.
-I couldn't walk for over 3 weeks.
+After completing my treatment at Al-Aqsa Martyrs Hospital, and after undergoing many surgeries, I was transferred to a hospital in Khan Younis city for neurological physical therapy for my legs.
+I couldn’t walk for over three weeks.

 My brother Khalid is married and lives in an apartment outside our house.
 He survived the bombing and death.
-I went to his house after the invasion of Khan Yunis city, where I was suffering from injuries all over my body.
-I cried a lot because of my longing for my family, but I didn't know about their martyrdom yet.
+I went to his house after the invasion of Khan Younis city, when I was suffering from injuries all over my body.
+I cried a lot because of my longing for my family, but I didn’t know about their martyrdom yet.

 After the bombing intensified in Deir al-Balah, we decided to evacuate to Rafah city.
 We rode a truck in the middle of the night amidst danger and heavy bombing, and we arrived in Rafah city.
 We lived in tents in the Shabura area in Rafah for 13 days.
 During this time, I had a fever and my wounds caused me a lot of pain.
 I suffered from severe infections in my body, and I couldn't find any treatment or pain relief.